Board Committees & Charters

 P&G Governance & Public Responsibility Committee

-Membership: Francis S. Blake, Angela F. Braly (Chair), W. James McNerney, Jr., Nelson Peltz, and Patricia A. Woertz.
+Membership: Francis S. Blake, Angela F. Braly (Chair), Debra, L. Lee, W. James McNerney, Jr., Nelson Peltz, and Patricia A. Woertz.

 Purpose: The Governance & Public Responsibility Committee has the responsibilities set forth in its charter with respect to identifying individuals qualified to become members of the Board of Directors; recommending when new members should be added to the Board; recommending individuals to fill vacant Board positions; recommending the Director nominees for the next annual meeting of shareholders; recommending to the Board whether to accept the resignation of any incumbent Director nominee who received a greater number of “against” votes than “for” votes in a non-contested election; periodically developing and recommending updates to the Board’s Corporate Governance Guidelines; other issues related to Director governance and ethics; evaluation of the Board of Directors and its members; reviewing plans and making recommendations to the Board on the Company’s corporate sustainability efforts (including environmental quality, economic development and corporate social responsibility); and overseeing matters of importance to the Company and its stakeholders, including employees, consumers, customers, suppliers, shareholders, governments, local communities and the general public.
 Public responsibility topics considered by this committee include organization diversity, sustainable development, community and government relations, product quality and quality assurance systems and corporate reputation.